-Our Board
+Our Board and Members

-Michael Bermingham (Treasurer)
+Michael Bermingham (Chairperson)

 Michael has worked for multinationals in London, New York and Dublin and has over 30 years’ experience gained in senior finance and executive director roles in the FMCG, development finance and banking sectors.
 He was previously CFO for a large French banking group in Ireland.